About the Klipsch Reference Premiere RP-500C II

 The 500C II's cabinet has a rear-firing Tractrix port that helps deepen the speaker's bass response.
 The port's horn shape promotes more efficient airflow in and out of the cabinet, minimizing port noise and low-frequency distortion.

-Where and how you place your center channel speaker is important.
-Since this speaker uses a ported cabinet, you don't want to place it up against a wall or the back of your entertainment center.
+Where and how you place your centre channel speaker is important.
+Since this speaker uses a ported cabinet, you don't want to place it up against a wall or the back of your entertainment centre.
 Instead, I recommend giving the speaker some "breathing room" by pulling it away from your wall.
 The speaker's bass response will thank you.